svenmeijboom-ru/Project/README.md

 - `MODE = 1`: Run a single flocking simulation (with optional animation).
 - `MODE = 2`: Run experiments over varying food strengths and plot group cohesion.
+- `MODE = 3`: Check if the run with modes 2 and 4 produce the same result as with the same parameters in mode 1.
-- `MODE = 3`: Run noise vs. food count experiments and analyze average cohesion.
+- `MODE = 4`: Run noise vs. food count experiments and analyze average cohesion.

 Edit parameters in the `CFG` class inside `Script.py` to change behaviors like noise, number of food sources, and food strength.